wyattyhh/sidey/_posts/2023-12-19-Refactoring.md

 **Spend your time to write self-testing code! **

 >Soon, I began to notice my productivity had shot upward.
 I realized that I wasn’t spending so much time debugging.
 If I added a bug that was caught by a previous test, it would show up as soon as I ran that test.
 The test had worked before, so I would know that the bug was in the work I had done since I last tested.

+>The Test-Driven Development approach to programming relies on short cycles of writing a (failing) test, writing the code to make that test work, and refactoring to ensure the result is as clean as possible.